tbuehlmann/ponder/README.md

     This will just work for topics that include the word "foo".

+* `disconnect`

+    `disconnect` reacts on being disconnected from the server (netsplit, quit, ...).
+It does not react if you exit the program with ^C.

 * Raw numerics

     A Thaum can seperately react on events with raw numerics, too.
 So you could do: